thebiggive/donate-frontend/README.md

 the journey, even though these browsers are included as [`browserslist`](./browserslist) build targets.
 To do this cleanly and also exclude other browsers unlikely to work with the external system, we use feature detection to look for [`console.time` support](https://caniuse.com/#feat=console-time) and direct users without it to upgrade.

+## Docker configuration

+The `Dockerfile` in this repository and its `npm` scripts are used for Server-Side Rendering support and containerised deployments in AWS
+Elastic Container Service (ECS). `Dockerfile` therefore has production build flags set.
+You can run it from any machine to test the build process, but typically working without Docker locally is currently easier because things like live reload and source maps are intentionally switched off for production builds.

+To test re-building the image:

+    docker build --rm -f "Dockerfile" -t thebiggive/donate-frontend:latest .

+To start it daemonised (in the background) and map to host port 4000 - assuming no running web server on that port:

+    docker run -d -p 4000:4000 --name donate-frontend-test1 thebiggive/donate-frontend

+When running this way to test Server-Side Rendering, access the app at [localhost:4000](http://localhost:4000).

 # Angular info